raul-izquierdo/english/sources/@Repasar/The Individual.md

 emocionado = excited

-estar cómodo, a gusto = at ease
-    ?
-Me siento a gusto en este entorno : `I feel at ease in this environment` ?
-Ella se sentía a gusto con sus amigos : `She felt at ease with her friends`

 ansioso por
     = eager to
     ?
 Estoy ansioso por comenzar mi nuevo trabajo : `I'm eager to start my new job`